sio2project/oioioi/README.rst

 #.
 Begin with the simple configuration described above.

 #.
+Ensure that production-grade dependencies are installed:

+   * lighttpd binary (Ubuntu package: *lighttpd*, shall not be run as service.)
+   * uwsgi (Ubuntu package: *uwsgi*, shall not be run as service.)

+#.
 Make sure you are in the *deployment* folder and the virtualenv is activated.

 #.
 Install `RabbitMQ`_.
 We tested version 2.8.6 from `RabbitMQ Debian/Ubuntu